-One pot lasagna soup is fall comfort in a bowl.
+One pot lasagna soup is comfort in a bowl.
 It is a quick and easy dinner recipe that everyone will love.
+It has all the flavors of classic lasagna, but in half the time.
 Oh, and it’s made in ONE POT.
 Quick, easy, delicious and less dishes?
 This may be your new favorite dinner.

 There are just some recipes that instantly take you back to your childhood.
 For me?
 It’s lasagna.
 My mom is Italian and she learned how to make the best damn lasagna ever from my grandma; who probably learned from her grandma!
 I’m not going to beat around the bush – it’s pretty fantastic.